| The NEW Glen

 would be the most vulnerable, so be sure to seek medical support early if

-In Monterey County, there
+you have symptoms. | In Monterey County, there

 is a campaign focused on mosquito abatement and protection against bites.